DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: So, I spent the whole morning learning about how to create Lambda Functions for Amazon Alexa, and I managed to build a model with an intent and a slot.
 I loved that, that's really interesting and I will defintelly deepen it.
 Then, I studied Closures in JS.

 **Thoughts:** Today I needed a break from my usual studying routine, and I decided to try out Alexa's skills.
 That was my first attempt, but I have to say that it was pretty intuitive.
 I should probably refresh my JSON though.

+### Day 58: 2018 April 08, Sunday

+**Today's Progress**: I studied closures and IIFE in JavaScript, and I actually understood what they do and when it's better to use them, many thanks to the Udacity course and Douglas Crockford's lecture!
+Then I resumed my journey through FreeCodeCamp challenges.

+**Thoughts:** I'm feeling more confident when it comes too understand things at a conceptual level.
+More practice is due though.